What is a domain?

 And now you may be wondering about how a URL is translated into an IP address – that is a slightly longer explanation, which we certainly don’t want to cheat you on – that’s why this topic will gets its very own blog post!.

-What is a website address?
+But What is a Website Address then?

 1) The protocol